Digby Fairweather: Biography

-Fairweather's musical style has been influenced by Louis Armstrong, Ruby Braff, Billy Butterfield, Bobby Hackett, Red Nichols, and Gonella.
+Fairweather's musical style has been influenced by Louis Armstrong, Ruby Braff, Billy Butterfield, Bobby Hackett, Red Nichols, and Nat Gonella.
 Digby's Half Dozen toured and recorded with singer George Melly in the later years of his career (2003–2007).
-Fairweather's band toured with singer Paul Jones in their presentation Rocking in Rhythm in 2007.
+Fairweather's band toured with singer Paul Jones in their presentation "Rocking in Rhythm" from 2007-2018.

 Apart from his playing and group leading, Fairweather has long pursued a parallel career as a jazz broadcaster and writer.
-From 1985 to 1988, he worked and recorded with Brian Priestley's Special Septet and Tony Milliner's Mingus Music, and wrote the book How to Play Trumpet.
-By 1990 he had embarked on a dual vocation as broadcaster for BFBS, BBC World Service, Jazz FM (1991–92) and BBC Radios 2 and 3 (1992–98), including occasionally deputising for Humphrey Lyttelton on his show Best of Jazz and successively presenting Jazz Parade and Jazz Notes.
+From 1985 to 1988, he worked and recorded with Brian Priestley's Special Septet and Tony Milliner's Mingus Music and wrote the book How to Play Trumpet.
+By 1990, he had embarked on a dual vocation as broadcaster for BFBS, the BBC World Service, Jazz FM (1991–92), and BBC Radios 2 and 3 (1992–98), including occasionally deputising for Humphrey Lyttelton on his show Best of Jazz and successively presenting Jazz Parade and Jazz Notes.

-In 2016, Fairweather founded The Jazz Centre UK, a registered charity (no. 1167421) whose aim is to promote, preserve and celebrate the culture of jazz in all its forms.
+In 2016, Fairweather founded 'The Jazz Centre UK', a registered charity (no. 1167421) whose aim is to promote, preserve, and celebrate the culture of jazz in all its forms.